Joy Alphonsus

-Joy Anwulika Alphonsus (born 31 August 1987), popularly as Joy Alphonsus, is a Nigerian-born actress.
+Joy Anwulika Alphonsus (born 31 August 1987), popularly known as Joy Alphonsus, is a Nigerian-born actress.
 She is best known for the title role in the critically acclaimed award-winning film Joy.

 Personal life

 Alphonsus was born on 31 August 1987 in Nigeria.
 She currently lives in Austria.

 Career

 Alphonsus made her screen debut in 2018 with Sudabeh Mortezai's Joy, in which she played the title role.
 In November 2018, Alphonsus won the award for Best Actress at the Seville International Film Festival.
 In January 2019, she was awarded the Max Ophüls Prize in Saarbrücken for her role.
 In the same year, she won the Diagonale Acting Award.
 In 2020, she won as Best Female Lead at the Austrian Film Award.

 In 2022, Alphonsus appeared in the TV series, Das Netz – Prometheus.